DZakh/rescript-envsafe/README.md

 # ReScript `env`safe 🔒

-🔒 Makes sure you don't accidentally deploy apps with missing or invalid environment variables
+Validate access to environment variables and parse them to the right type.
+Makes sure you don't accidentally deploy apps with missing or invalid environment variables.

 ## Status